mw-orcl/adb-connectors/microsoft-power-bi/power-bi-desktop/power-bi-connector-guide.md

 8. Configuration instructions differ between managed ODP.NET and unmanaged ODP.NET.
-In the same command prompt **with administrator mode,** navigate to the installation subdirectory, <installation directory>\odp.net\bin\4.
+In the same command prompt **in administrator mode,** navigate to the installation subdirectory, <installation directory>\odp.net\bin\4.
 Then, execute the following commands:

 a.
 To configure unmanaged ODP.NET: